 To develop a pricing strategy, the first step is to gather data:

-The goal is to understand your business model and operating costs as well as the current pricing strategies and price points in the marketplace.
+The goal is to understand your business model, operating costs, and current pricing strategies, as well as the price points in the marketplace.

 Basic Pricing Methods